mdn/content/files/en-us/web/css/display/index.md

     - `ruby` {{Experimental_Inline}}
       - : The element behaves like an inline-level element and lays out its content according to the ruby formatting model.
 It behaves like the corresponding HTML {{HTMLElement("ruby")}} elements.

-> **Note:** Browsers that support the multi-keyword syntax, on finding the inner value only, such as when `display: flex` or `display: grid` is specified, will set their outer value to `block`.
+> **Note:** When browsers that support multi-keyword syntax encounter a display property that only has an **inner** value (e.g., `display: flex` or `display: grid`), the outer value is set to `block` (e.g., `display: block flex` and `display: block grid`).
-> This will result in expected behavior; for example, if you specify an element to be `display: grid`, you would expect that the box created on the grid container would be a block-level box.
+> This is backwards-compatible with single-keyword syntax; for example, if you specify an element to be `display: grid`, you would expect that the box created on the grid container would be a block-level box.

 ### List Item